ppp0/foreman-debian/README.md

 ### foreman-debian

 Wrapper around foreman and Procfile concept.
-It implements basic exporting, installing and uninstalling functionalies for debian.
+It implements basic exporting, installing and uninstalling of initd scripts and monit configs for debian.